-The prediction for several SGA definitions and fixed false positive rates (FPR) is presented in Table 3.
-The prediction was progressively better for earlier gestations and increasing severity of SGA and parous women.
-The detection rates (DR) were lower in the test dataset as expected.
+The prediction for several SGA definitions and fixed false-positive rates is presented in Table 3.
+The prediction was progressively better for earlier GAs and increasing severity of SGA and in parous women.
+The detection rates were, in the majority of cases, lower in the test dataset, as expected.

-We assessed the agreement between the predicted risks by the competing risks model for SGA and the observed incidence for different SGA definitions.
-The new model had satisfactory calibration for all the outcomes (Figure 6, Table 4).
+We assessed the agreement between the predicted risks by the competing-risks model for SGA and the observed regression models incidence for different SGA definitions.
+The new model had satisfactory calibration for all the outcomes (Table 4,